nickyiliwang/portfolio-site-for-mom/README.md

 2. Home page displays All users, and you can click inside to see all their work.

 3. this will ideally try to have an react-i18next, for localization

+## Pages Setup

+1. Homepage, like instagram home page for now showing all the user content
+2. Upload page, this is your management, upload pictures, change titles, add a descriptions, and delete, and edit your profile
+3. login logout